How much are you wiling to spend?

 So, I have now been called out twice in regards to my use of devices: by the RCMP and my little boy.
 The law hit my pocketbook, but my son’s words hit harder.
 I’m not alone among drivers who slip up from time to time—even out of necessity—but I am alone as the father of this child.

-Then, as I pondered all this I’m driving along in my truck—honestly not using my phone—listening to a debate about how texting, phoning and social media have robbed us of the ability to actually relate to the people in our immediate presence.
+Then, I pondered all this as I’m driving along in my truck—honestly not using my phone—listening to a debate about how texting, phoning and social media have robbed us of the ability to actually relate to the people in our immediate presence.

 “Attention is currency” coined one of the radio-heads and it suddenly struck me, “He’s right!”
 The attention we give to another is the medium of exchange for healthy relationships and the reality is that I am very often giving attention to the inanimate, to short bursts of attention-less communication punctuated with LOLs, BTWs and #s, and to more information than I can even process while exchanging real life with those in my closest sphere of influence often seems bothersome.